KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. No image found.
 6. Typo: Found `Magic Mirror` in file `MMM-XKCD.css`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `MMM-XKCD.js`: Replace it with `MagicMirror²`.
+8. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-10. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+11. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-11. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
+12. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-12. Recommendation: No ESLint configuration was found.
+13. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-yandex-route by DimmanT](https://github.com/DimmanT/MMM-yandex-route)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
+6. Typo: Found `[MagicMirror]` in file `README_rus.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README_rus.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+7. Outdated: Found `MichMich/MagicMirror` in file `README_rus.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+8. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+9. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-8. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Year-Progress by ryck](https://github.com/ryck/MMM-Year-Progress)

 1. Typo: Found `Magic Mirror` in file `MMM-Year-Progress.js`: Replace it with `MagicMirror²`.
 2. Recommendation: Found `new Date()` in file `MMM-Year-Progress.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Yeelight by slametps](https://github.com/slametps/MMM-Yeelight)